SiegeLord/RustAlgebloat/Readme.md

 ## Example

-Some basic operations and row access (no allocations except in `Matrix::new`!):
+Some basic operations and row access (no allocations except during the initial matrix creation!):

 ~~~rust
 let m = mat!(1.0, 2.0, 3.0;